Nasty Chugger!

 ‘It’s Kydd.
 Pronounced like the goat.
 It’s an Irish name and very traditional.’
 I bawled while getting up and staggering over.

 I stomped in.
 This was the first doctor you see who assesses whether you are a malingerer and making it up or not and gives you a grade to say whether it’s urgent or not.
 He got shouted at with both barrels.
 ‘For fuck’s sake!
 I’m bleeding and stunned and it’s taken me three quarters of an hour just to see you to be assessed?
 Is this normally what you do with head injuries?
-You saw a bloke with a rash before me’ To his credit IMG_1094when he saw my cut he apologized profusely and said he was just on and had he been on earlier he’d have seen me instantly and shamed me so much I apologized back for losing my temper.
+You saw a bloke with a rash before me’ To his credit when he saw my cut he apologized profusely and said he was just on and had he been on earlier he’d have seen me instantly and shamed me so much I apologized back for losing my temper.
 He gave me some pain killers.
 To his credit, five minutes later a nurse saw me.
 But she hardly endeared herself by asking me what was wrong with me.
 ‘Er..possibly I’ve gashed my head JUST HERE’ I shouted and pointed.
 ‘JUST HERE?
 See?’
 She whisked me into a room where a doctor came in and went straight out again and came back with another doctor who was the registrar ie the big cheese.
 All the lights were shone and the fingers held up and the stomach pressed and the pulse taken and the questions asked and the registrar informed me I’d need four stitches and he and the other doctor cleaned my wound and numbed my head and put the stitches in together and I had a tetanus injection and my reflexes were checked and more questions were asked as to why the wound wouldn’t stop bleeding and had I just fallen over and not tripped and did I have a history of heart problems or stroke etc etc. In other words all the questions and care that should have happened hours before when I was sitting in the reception area.
 They were great though.
 Once I got in.

 Viva!

 I found myself at the Piccadilly Theatre yesterday to watch ‘Viva Forever’ the ‘Spice Grils’ musical.
-I must own up here in that I had been dastardly and gone purely to see why it had obtained such dreadful reviews considering it was written by Jennifer Saunders and me with sausage againwas produced by the super successful Mamma Mia team and I had purchased a cheapo ticket oft tert intranet and was expecting an empty house, silence in the auditorium, a lot of giggling at its awfulness and an under-energized gloomy cast rushing through it so they could get into the pub asap.
+I must own up here in that I had been dastardly and gone purely to see why it had obtained such dreadful reviews considering it was written by Jennifer Saunders and was produced by the super successful Mamma Mia team and I had purchased a cheapo ticket oft tert intranet and was expecting an empty house, silence in the auditorium, a lot of giggling at its awfulness and an under-energized gloomy cast rushing through it so they could get into the pub asap.
 So I was somewhat taken aback to find myself crammed in amongst a full house of sparkling young cockernees pushing past my end of row seat dressed up to the eights.
 The rumour was that its imminent demise – it was supposed to be coming off this week – had contributed to the upsurge in ticket sales and lots of the audience had, like me, come to see why it was so shite!
 Though in reality, I think the fact that it was £25 as opposed to £65 had contributed to the sell out crowd.
 A message perhaps for west end producers everywhere?

 Zig a Zig Aaah!